-The method had already been adopted and evaluated in three rounds of PT organized by the EU-RL: PT3, carried out on bovine carcass swabs, PT4, carried out on milk samples, and PT7, carried out on vegetable samples.
-The reports of these PTs are available in the EU-RL web site (ww.iss.it/vtec).
+The method had already been adopted and evaluated in four rounds of PT organized by the EU-RL: PT3, carried out on bovine carcass swabs, PT4, carried out on milk samples, PT7, carried out on vegetable samples, and PT8, carried out on water samples.
+The reports of these PTs are available in the EU-RL web site (www.iss.it/vtec).

-During the last years, a growing number of epidemic episodes have brought to the attention the role of water in the transmission of VTEC infections.
-Irrigation water has been often reported as the source of VTEC contamination of fresh produce involved in outbreaks.
-Other outbreaks have been linked to recreational water.
-Finally, water is largely used in the production of sprouted seeds, and testing spent irrigation water has been indicated as a possible alternative or a complement to the tests conducted on the sprouts before they are placed on the market or on the seed lots used for sprouting.

-Since testing water samples of different origin for the presence of VTEC represents an important challenge for food and public health laboratories, the 8th PT was focused on the detection of the presence of VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145) in water samples.
+During the last years, a growing number of epidemic episodes have brought to the attention the role of sprouts intended for direct consumption (ready to eat) in the transmission of Salmonella and VTEC infections.
+In particular, sprouts have been implicated as the source of the outbreak of VTEC O104:H4 infections occurring in Europe in 2011 and an amendment to Regulation (EC) No 2073/2005 as regards microbiological criteria for sprouts shall enter into force within 2013.
+Contaminated seeds represented the source of sprout contamination in most of the epidemic episodes described in the literature, and this underlines that testing of seed samples for the presence of VTEC represents an important issue for food and public health laboratories.
+Therefore, the 9th PT was focused on the detection of the presence of VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145) in seed samples.
+This study complemented the previous studies conducted within the network of Reference Laboratories for E. coli on matrices possibly involved in the control of the sprouts production processes: vegetable matrices (PT7) and water (PT8).

-The results of the PT have been discussed during the 7th Annual Workshop of the EU reference laboratories for E. coli held in Rome on 8-9 November 2012.
 This document represents the full evaluation report of the study.